WUZZ (AM): History

 In 1942, Alan Freed landed his first broadcasting job at WKST, before moving on to nearby WKBN Youngstown, Ohio, followed by WAKR Akron, and then WJW Cleveland — the station where Freed is credited with popularizing the term "rock and roll" to describe the music genre.
 By the 1970s, WKST was owned by Faye and Herb Scott, formerly based in Pottstown, Pennsylvania, and held in the name of Great Scott Broadcasting.
 Great Scott purchased FM station WFEM in Ellwood City, and it became WKST-FM on January 1, 1988.
 In the late 1990s, after the death of the Scotts, Great Scott decided to concentrate on its radio holdings in Delaware.
 It sold WKST and WKST-FM to Jacor Communications for $2.5 million in December 1998.

 Prior to November 5, 1999, the 1200 kHz frequency was occupied by WBZY.
 WBZY began broadcasting in 1968.
 In December 1986, WBZY was sold by Lawrence County Broadcasting Corp. to a partnership called WBZY Radio Sam (the "Sam" representing the surname initials of partners Samuel M. Shirey, William G. Andrews and Robert L. McCracken).
 Andrews sold his share to the other two partners in 1991.
 WBZY was then sold to Jacor in April 1999 for $800,000.
 Jacor was purchased by Clear Channel Communications shortly thereafter.
-(Clear Channel later changed its name to iHeartMedia, Inc.)

 Clear Channel, which also owned WKST, switched the call signs and formats in November 1999.
 The call sign of WKST-FM was changed to WJST on October 10, 2000, and the WKST-FM call sign was moved to Pittsburgh where it could be used with Clear Channel's KISS-FM brand.
 In April 2004, Clear Channel announced the sale of WKST along with WBZY and WJST (FM) to Forever Broadcasting for $2.85 million.
 On September 20, 2004, the WJST call sign was moved to 1280 AM, and WJST-FM became WKPL (FM).

 It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WKST, to State College-based Seven Mountains Media for $17.375 million.
 The deal closed on January 1, 2023.

 On October 16, 2023 WKST changed their format from talk to a simulcast of classic hits-formatted WHMJ 99.3 FM Franklin, branded as "WUZZ Radio".
 That same day, the WKST callsign moved to 1280 kHz, while WUZZ moved to 1200 kHz.